A study of memory effects in a chess database: Theoretical background

-There exists a wide variety of techniques to detect long-range correlations in time series, but not all suitable to analyze all kinds of series, especially if they are non-stationary or exhibit underlying trends.
-Peng et. al.\cite{Peng92N} introduced the Detrended Fluctuation Analysis (DFA), a useful technique for detecting long-range correlations in time series with non-stationarities.
-In the DFA method the cumulated series $Y(t)$ is segmented into intervals of size $n$.
-At each segment the cumulated series is fitted to a polynomial $y_n(t)$ and the fluctuation function is obtained
+There exists a wide variety of techniques used to detect long-range correlations in time series.
+However, not all of them are suitable to analyze all kinds of series, especially if they are non-stationary or exhibit underlying trends.
+Peng et. al.\cite{Peng92N} introduced the Detrended Fluctuation Analysis (DFA), a useful technique to detect long-range correlations in time series with non-stationarities.
+In the DFA method, a cumulated series $Y(i)=\sum_{t=1}^{i} X(t)$ is segmented into intervals of size $\ell$.
+Each segment $s$ of the cumulated series is fitted to a polynomial $Y^{(s)}_n(i)$ of degree $n$, and the fluctuation function is obtained with

-where $N$ is the total number of data points.
-A log-log plot of F(n) is expected to be linear.
-If the slope is less than unity, it corresponds to the Hurst exponent.
-When $H = 0.5$ the cumulated time series, $Y(t)$, resembles a memoryless random walker.
-On the other hand, for $H > 0.5$ ($H < 0.5$) a random walker with persistent (anti-persistent) long-range correlations or memory effects.
+Here, $Z$ is the total number of data points in the time series, and $s_i$ is the segment of the $i$-th data point.
+A log-log plot of $F(\ell)$ is expected to be linear.
+If the slope is less than unity, it corresponds to the Hurst exponent ($H$).
+When $H = 0.5$ the cumulated time series, $Y(i)$, resembles a memoryless random walker.
+On the other hand, for $H > 0.5$ ($H < 0.5$), it resembles a random walker with persistent (anti-persistent) long-range correlations or memory effects.